bhubie/talks/making-impossible-states-impossible/slides/slides.md

 (CLICK)

-  - Honestly - a test we should never have to write in the first place. and we make the fix
+  - [click] Honestly - a test we should never have to write in the first place. and we make the fix

 (NEXT SLIDE)